- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 Connect your player according to the type of your device.

-Once connected to the USB port or plug-in port, the system automatically detects the additional audio device.
+Once connected to the USB port or plug connector, the system automatically detects the additional audio device.

 Note: The USB flash drive used must be in FAT32 format and have a maximum memory capacity of 32Gb.